-- Share information, tips and safety concerns with campus safety via text messaging, including picture, video, and audio attachments, or even through live chat. - Stay anonymous anytime or send your user information and location to ECU Police as soon as you call or message, allowing faster response times. - Report non-emergency tips such as: hazing, concerning behavior, safety/repair issues, stalking, suspicious activity, hate/bias, and more to the police through the app. - View a helpful Safety Map that displays where recent incidents have occurred, as well as nearby safety locations. - Activate, SafeWalk, a GPS-tagged monitoring feature to let your friends and family keep you covered until you arrive safely to your destination. - Receive timely notifications with important safety information from campus safety. - Contact 911 or ECU Police through the app.
+- Panic Alarm feature allows you to alert security and send your location without having to type or say anything. - Share information, tips and safety concerns with campus safety via text messaging, including picture, video, and audio attachments, or even through live chat. - Stay anonymous anytime or send your user information and location to ECU Police as soon as you call or message, allowing faster response times. - Report non-emergency tips such as: hazing, concerning behavior, safety/repair issues, stalking, suspicious activity, hate/bias, and more to the police through the app. - View a helpful Safety Map that displays where recent incidents have occurred, as well as nearby safety locations. - Activate SafeWalk, a GPS-tagged monitoring feature to let your friends and family to virtually walk with you to your destination. - Receive timely notifications with important safety information from campus safety. - Contact 911 or ECU Police through the app.